thewarpaint/eduardogarcia.xyz/_posts/2019-06-05-hacker-news-comments.md

 - After the page is loaded, build a data structure to avoid:
    - Getting the comment tree on every toggle
-   - Getting the comment level from a DOM element's width
+   - Getting the comment level from a DOM element's `width`
 - Changing the algorithm to just deal with the affected subtree instead of expanding everything, then collapsing the marked comments

 ### With modifications to the server-side HTML

 - Render the comments in a hierarchical structure to make hiding and showing children way easier
+- or: adding the comment level as a `data` attribute and changing the algorithm to just deal with the affected subtree instead of expanding everything, then collapsing the marked comments

 Thanks to Ixai L. for reading a draft of this post and providing feedback.